 The weather in March is quite nice — especially if you are coming from chilly, winter climates from North America.
 Daytime high temperatures generally average in the upper 70s to lower 80s F. You might want to bring a light sweater or jacket to wear in the evenings with an average low in the upper 60s F. (Use this link to convert temperatures to Celsius.)

 Typically, March isn’t Hawaii’s rainiest month.
-March rainfall levels tend to be on the medium to high side of the annual rainfall scale.
+March rainfall levels tend to be on the medium-high side of the annual rainfall scale.
 While temperatures are fairly consistent in the resort areas of the Hawaiian Islands, rainfall varies quite a bit between islands and between the leeward and windward sides of each island.